mjziebarth/REHEATFUNQ/README.md

 #### Changed
 - Fix a C++ standard incompatibility that is compatible with g++ but not with clang++.
+- Relax some typing requirements and make typing information compatible with Python 3.8.

 ### [1.0.0] - 2022-11-27
 #### Added